IFRC DISASTER

 The International Federation of Red Cross and Red Crescent Societies (IFRC) is the world’s largest humanitarian network.
-Its secretariat supports local Red Cross and Red Crescent action in more than 191 countries, bringing together more than 16 million volunteers for the good of humanity.
+With a presence in over 191 countries and more than 16 million volunteers, we support local Red Cross and Red Crescent actions to serve humanity

 The IFRC acts before, during, and after disasters and health emergencies to meet the needs of and improve the lives of vulnerable people.